 Think I'm confused?
 Check the data on actual observed rates of ballot spoilage errors.

 6. Strategy and 2-party Domination: A lot of voters will, in an election like Bush v Gore v Nader 2000, exaggerate their good and bad opinions of Bush and Gore by artificially ranking them first and last, even if they truly feel the third-party candidate Nader is best or worst.
 They will do this in order to give their vote the "maximum possible impact" so it is not "wasted".
 Once they make this decision, in IRV, Nader automatically has to go in the middle slot, they have no choice about him.
 If all voters behave this way, then automatically the winner will be either Bush or Gore.
 Nader can never win an IRV election with this kind of strategic voters.
 (Unless it is an exact 3-way tie and the tie-break goes Nader's way, which'll never happen in reality.)

 In view of this, third parties are silly to push IRV.
 They should advocate range.
 (Fact: The countries that used IRV as of 2002, namely Ireland, Australia, Fiji, and Malta, all are 2-party dominated in their IRV seats [and Malta throughout].
-Here is a deeper look at how we know IRV causes 2-party domination.)
+Here is a deeper look at how IRV causes 2-party domination and here is a tentative theory about which voting systems cause 2-party domination.)